1abdulhaseeb/javascript-dicegame/README.md

 # Javascript Dice Game
-I have used html, css, bootstrap and javascript to create this website
+I have used html, css, bootstrap and javascript to create this website.
+It's also responsive i.e., made for both desktop & mobile devices.

 # Instruction
 1. Choose player 1 or player 2 in your mind.